zscott/MultiBitExchange/README.md

 ```

 Navigate back to [localhost:8080/markets](http://localhost:8080/markets) to
-see the newly created market.
+see the newly created security.

 ## Which branch?
 Use `master` for the latest production release.
 Use `develop` for the latest release candidate.